mahdi-b/symTyper_docs/Web.rst

    SymTyper's Main Screen

-To submit a new analysis, browse and select your input fasta file and a valid  ids file (:ref:`inputFormat`) and then click submit.
+To submit a new analysis, browse and select your input fasta file and a valid  ids file (:ref:`inputFormat`) and then click submit (See :ref:`fig2`).

+.. _fig2:

 .. figure:: _static/submit_input.png
    :scale: 50%
    :alt: SymTyper Main Screen
    :align: center

-   Submitting a New SymTyper Analysis
+   New SymTyper Analysis Screen

 The next screen will provide you with the URL where the output can be accessed.
-Depending on the input size, the processing can take between few minutes to hours.
+Depending on the input size, the processing can take between few minutes to hours (See :ref:`fig3`).
 Please copy the URL for future access.
 Job will be hosted on the SymTyper site for 15 days.

+.. _fig3:

 .. figure:: _static/processing.png
    :scale: 50%